Why the 4% rule doesn鈥檛 work for everybody

 If your money is in a taxable account, you鈥檒l have to use part of the money to pay any taxes due on capital gains, dividends and interest.

-In other words, depending on where your money is located, the withdrawal rate you鈥檒l need in order to support a given level of spending will be different.听We encourage you to work with your tax professional to consider your account type and tax situation 鈥 as well as your actual spending needs 鈥 when deciding on a withdrawal rate.
+And if your money is in a traditional retirement account, you鈥檒l pay regular income tax on the withdrawal, which is likely to be an even higher amount.
+In other words, depending on where your money is located, the withdrawal rate you鈥檒l need in order to support a given level of spending will be different.
+We encourage you to work with your tax professional to consider your account type and tax situation 鈥 as well as your actual spending needs 鈥 when deciding on an adaptable retirement withdrawal strategy.

 Inflation